Introducing support for the Kubernetes Gateway API in the ngrok Kubernetes Operator

 - Open source repo: Star the repository on GitHub to follow along!

-Otherwise, let’s take a test ride on the ngrok Gateway API, we’ll create a gateway for the echo service container mendhak/http-https-echo
+Otherwise, let’s take a test ride on the ngrok Gateway API.
+We’ll create a gateway for the echo service container mendhak/http-https-echo

 which echos back http requests.
 In the examples below, we use <HOSTNAME>